brownieboy/react-bootstrap-slider/README.md

 or
     npm install

 to install the dependencies.
-Note: React and Boostrap _will_ be installed this time because they are listed as development dependencies as well as peer dependencies for the project.
+Note: React and Bootstrap _will_ be installed this time because they are listed as development dependencies as well as peer dependencies for the project.
+(Please see discussion here https://github.com/brownieboy/react-bootstrap-slider/pull/43 for why I've listed these packages under both peerDependencies and devDependencies.)

 To develop, issue this command: